JuliaLang/PackageCompiler.jl/docs/src/devdocs/binaries_part_2.md

 end # module
 ```

-The function `julia_main` has been annotated with `Base.@ccallable` which means
-that a function with the unmangled name will appear in the sysimage.
-This
-function is just a small wrapper function that calls out to `real_main` which
+The function `julia_main` is just a small wrapper function that calls out to
-does the actual work.
-All the code that is executed is put inside a try-catch
+`real_main` which does the actual work.
+All the code that is executed is put
-block since the error will otherwise happen in the C-code where the backtrace
+inside a try-catch block since the error will otherwise happen in the C-code
-is not very good
+where the backtrace is not very good.

 To facilitate testing, we [check if the file was directly
 executed](https://docs.julialang.org/en/v1/manual/faq/#How-do-I-check-if-the-current-file-is-being-run-as-the-main-script?-1)